kh-eng-rmit/A2-Group-39-Git/README.md

 ## Kaihang
-selected a creativity test they scored a 50.91Chart, radar chart
+selected a creativity test they scored a 50.91

-Description automatically generated

 ![Picture5](https://user-images.githubusercontent.com/107126263/179645630-52ac3d59-8e63-4a49-a296-cb3e74beac95.png)